“I will never leave you nor forsake you.” —The Sovereign Lord

 –Ezekiel 3:14 (NLT)

 God is remarkably wondrous and incredibly wise in all of His doing.
 When I finally gave up and realized that it was impossible to save my own life, He stepped in and showed me that He had equipped me with all the necessary tools I’d need to survive even when I thought I couldn’t.
-I was never alone, just making too much noise to hear His instructions on what to do next.
+I was never alone, just making too much of a fuss to hear His instructions on what to do next.

-It’s crazy that even in our rebellion, He is still our life-Guard—our Life Line.
-The enemy tries to trick us into thinking we’re alone, but that couldn’t be farthest from the truth.
+It’s crazy that even in our rebellion, He is still our life-Guard—our Lifeline.
+The enemy tries to trick us into thinking we’re alone, but that couldn’t be any farthest from the truth.
 I just went through the worst season of my life and He was right there with me the entire time despite the fact that I blamed Him and cut off communication with Him and everyone else.
 As I began to harden my heart, I granted the devil access to torment me and he did so for months and as a result, I wanted to die.

 The devil’s true intent is to hold us captive—a slave to sin and drenched in fear.
 He works overtime to keep us detracted in hopes we’ll be retracted back into our old ways.
 He works after-hours to depress us in hopes to distress us.
 My repression stopped my progression to a dead halt, just like the devil intended.